LavishSoftware/ISBoxerEVELauncher/README.md

 Tip: **The Master Password will need to be re-entered each time you launch ISBoxer EVE Launcher.** However, since version 1.0.0.5, you can leave an ISBoxer EVE Launcher instance running permanently, and any newly launched instances will securely transfer the Master Key from the master ISBoxer EVE Launcher instance.
 This will allow launches via command-line, desktop shortcuts, Inner Space, etc to automatically log in, instead of asking for your password again!

-## Launching EVE Accounts
+## Launching EVE Accounts without ISBoxer
 To launch one or more EVE Accounts, first highlight them in the list of accounts, and then click either "Launch with Inner Space" or "Launch Non-Inner Space", depending on whether you would like ISBoxer EVE Launcher to use the master Game Profile, or just directly launch EVE Online.
 Do note that if you're launching ISBoxer EVE Launcher itself through Inner Space, direct launches will still be "through Inner Space". '''ISBoxer EVE Launcher will launch the accounts in the order selected.'''

 If ISBoxer EVE Launcher does not require password entry (e.g. because it was already entered), and EVE does not require additional authentication or EULA acceptance, your EVE accounts will launch with no further interruptions.

 ## Creating Account-specific Game Profiles
+Note: Inner Space Game Profiles are not related to EVE setting profiles, which are not affected by ISBoxer EVE Launcher.

-To facilitate Inner Space and ISBoxer usage, ISBoxer EVE Launcher can automatically create Game Profiles for each account, to have Inner Space use ISBoxer EVE Launcher.
+To facilitate Inner Space and ISBoxer usage, ISBoxer EVE Launcher can automatically create Inner Space Game Profiles for each account, to have Inner Space use ISBoxer EVE Launcher.
 To use this function, first highlight each desired account in the list and click "Create Game Profile".

 ![Screenshot creating Account Game Profiles](http://i.imgur.com/zAjHiAX.png)

 A "Create Account Game Profiles" window will come up if Accounts are highlighted.
 A default 'Game' name is entered, and a default 'Game Profile' scheme is provided as well; "{0}" in the Game Profile will be replaced with the account names.

+For streamlined use with launching ISBoxer Character Sets, your account-specific Game Profile must launch a new instance of ISBoxer EVE Launcher, which must directly launch EVE Online, and then immediately close.
+The settings to do this are selected for you by default.

-Next, decide if the Game Profile should "Perform launch from a new ISBoxer EVE Launcher instance".
-If *disabled* (default), an instance of ISBoxer EVE Launcher can be left running, with passwords already prepared; this will be the least annoying launch method.
-When *enabled*, even if an ISBoxer EVE Launcher was already running, the new instance will do the launch, but will also require password entry.
+Otherwise, decide if the Game Profile should "Perform launch from a new ISBoxer EVE Launcher instance".
+When *enabled* (default), even if an ISBoxer EVE Launcher was already running, the new instance will do the launch.
 If this option is enabled, "Leave new ISBoxer EVE Launcher instance open after launch" can be enabled as well.

-Finally, select in the drop-down box whether the ISBoxer EVE Launcher instance should ultimately launch EVE Directly (noting that, because ISBoxer EVE Launcher will be launched via Inner Space, the EVE instance will also be via Inner Space), or if it should tell Inner Space to then use the Master Game Profile to launch the game.
+Finally, select in the drop-down box whether the ISBoxer EVE Launcher instance should ultimately launch EVE Directly (noting that, if ISBoxer EVE Launcher has been launched via Inner Space, the EVE instance will also be via Inner Space), or if it should tell Inner Space to then use the Master Game Profile to launch the game (noting that, if using ISBoxer, this will detach the new game instance from your Character Set).

+## Adding EVE Characters
+To add an EVE Character to ISBoxer EVE Launcher, switch to the EVE Characters tab and click Add Character.
+A window pops up asking for your EVE Character name, and which account to use for this Character.
+Enter the full Character name, and select the account in the drop-down -- accounts will only appear in the list after they have been added via Add Account.
+Click Go when finished, and ISBoxer EVE Launcher will look up the Character ID for later use; if successful, the Character will be added to ISBoxer EVE Launcher's list.

+Note that ISBoxer EVE Launcher cannot verify that the Character is on the given EVE Account.

+## Launching EVE Characters without ISBoxer
+This is exactly the same as Launching EVE Accounts without ISBoxer (see above), except by using the EVE Characters tab and selecting Characters rather than Accounts.

+This method should automatically log in to specific characters on your EVE accounts.

+## Creating Character-specific Game Profiles
+This is exactly the same as Creating Account-specific Game Profiles (see above), except by using the EVE Characters tab and selecting Characters rather than Accounts.

+This method sets up Game Profiles that automatically log in to specific characters on your EVE accounts.

 ## Recommendations for ISBoxer
 When using ISBoxer, it is recommended to create Account-specific Game Profiles with "Perform launch from a new ISBoxer EVE Launcher instance" *enabled*, "Leave new ISBoxer EVE Launcher instance open after launch" *disabled*, and the drop-down configured to launch EVE directly.
 The Account-specific Game Profiles can then be selected per Character in ISBoxer Toolkit.
 This will fully enable Character Set launching, at the cost of having to enter your EVE password (or Master Password) each time. *To avoid re-entering your Master Password, launch an instance of ISBoxer EVE Launcher as Administrator, enter the Master Password in it, and leave it running as you do future launches.*